ylow/turicreate/userguide/text/README.md

 pred = model.predict(docs)
 ```

-Combining the above method with standard SFrame capabilities, one can
+Combining the above method with standard XFrame capabilities, one can
 use predict to find documents related to a particular topic

 ```python